NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          \- **other**: C1=0.5, C2=0.0

-  .. [#] If WinterShadingCoefficient not provided, defaults to 1.0 if Type="none", otherwise calculated similar to SummerShadingCoefficient.
+  .. [#] If WinterShadingCoefficient not provided, defaults to 1.0 if Type="none", otherwise calculated using same approach as SummerShadingCoefficient.

 .. note::